mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ### Using `<figure>` HTML

-This image is served using regular HTML:
+This image is served using regular HTML.
+No lightbox is produced.

 ```
 {% raw %}<figure>